ajlani7105/SecureDataDefaults/README.md

 ```
 > [!NOTE]
 > 🔑 only support and work with (AES-128bit) for now
->  > so string keys most be 16 lenght .
+>  > so string keys most be 16 lenghts 🔐.